Isha Sesay: W.E. Can Lead

 It is a two-tiered program comprising a base and a specialization phase.
 After one year in which the girls learn basic skills like financial literacy, critical thinking and good health practices as well how to build self-esteem and self-awareness, they can apply to take part in the Young Leader development program.
 Those who do not gain a place may attend annual empowerment camps and an inspirational speaker series.
 The attendees receive financial support to cover tuition, uniforms and other supplies.
 In August 2018 there were more than 600 girls from ages 12 to 18 participating in the program.

 In January 2017, actor Idris Elba auctioned a date with him to raise money for W.E.
 Can Lead.
-They cooperated again in 2019, when they started a tombola in which donors could win a McLaren 720S Coupe.
+They cooperated again in 2019, when they started a tombola in which donors could win a McLaren 720S Coupé.

 Independent activities since 2018

 Sesay works as a freelance presenter and speaker (whereby this list is not intended to be complete).

 Sesay partnered with Bellanaija and AWB for a five-day series, “#ENDSARS: The Struggle to Save Nigeria” which investigated the core of the youth-led movement and stories of heroism, patriotism, and defiance associated to the fight for Nigeria’s future.

 Sesay, alongside the Senegalese journalist Aboubacry Ba, was the emcee of the Aiteo CAF Awards 2018, celebrated at the Centre international de conférences Abdou Diouf (CICAD) on Tuesday, 8 January 2019 in Dakar, Senegal.

 In June 2018, she led a Q&A round with the director of the documentary Youth unstoppable Slater Jewell-Kemker and her executive producer Adrian Grenierdes.
 The documentary is about the green youth movement.